icolomina/symfony-soroban-example/README.md

 ```shell
 npm run dev
 ```
-This command copiles the assets and publishes it to the public directory using [symfony webpack](https://symfony.com/doc/current/frontend/encore/index.html)
+This command compiles the assets and publishes them to the public directory using [symfony webpack](https://symfony.com/doc/current/frontend/encore/index.html)

 ```shell
 symfony server:start
 ```
 This command starts a development server.

+### Login to the application

+Open a browser and go to the login page: http://127.0.0.1:8000/login